nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Prerequisites:
     * List all students using the `list students` command.
-    * There are currently two lessons with names "Chemistry Lesson at Bedok", "Biology Lesson at Bedok" and "English Lesson".
+    * The first student in the list has the name "Alex Yeoh" with one lesson named "Bedok Lesson" linked to him.
-    * There is a student with the name "Alex Yeoh" with no lessons linked to him.
+    * There are currently three lessons with names "Chemistry Lesson at Bedok", "Biology Lesson at Bedok" and "Bedok Lesson".
-    * A student is shown with the `show` command with only one lesson named "Bedok Lesson".<br><br>
+<br><br>

-2. Test case: `linkTo Chemistry Lesson at Bedok` <br>
+2. Test case: `show 1` followed by `linkTo Chemistry Lesson at Bedok` <br>
-   Expected: Lesson with the name "Chemistry Lesson at Bedok" is linked to the currently shown student in the details panel.
+   Expected: Lesson with the name "Chemistry Lesson at Bedok" is linked to the currently shown student ("Alex Yeoh") in the details panel.
 A message indicating student linked to lesson is shown in the response box.

 3. Test case: `link -student alex yeoh -lesson biology lesson at bedok` <br>
    Expected: Student "Alex Yeoh" is linked to the lesson with the name "Biology Lesson at Bedok".
 A message indicating student linked to lesson is shown in the response box.

-4. Test case: `linkTo english` <br>
+4. Test case: `show 1` followed by `linkTo bedok` <br>
    Expected: No lesson is added to the currently shown student in the details panel.
 Error indicating no such lesson is shown in the response box.

-5. Test case: `linkTo` <br>
+5. Test case: `show 1` followed by `linkTo` <br>
    Expected: No lesson is added to any student.
 Error indicating name should be alphanumeric and `linkTo` command usage is shown in the response box.

 ##### Linking a student to a lesson in ___SCHEDULE list___

 1. Prerequisites:
-    * List all students using the `list` command.
+    * List all lessons using the `list` command.
-    * There are currently three students with names "Alex Wong", "Alex Yeoh", "Willy Wonka" and "Willy Max".
+    * The first lesson in the list has the name "Bedok Lesson" with one student named "Alex Wong" linked to it.
-    * There is a lesson with name "Bedok Lesson" with no students linked to it.
+    * There are currently four students with names "Alex Wong", "Alex Yeoh", "Willy Wonka" and "Willy Max".
-    * A lesson is shown with the `show` command with only one student named "Alex Wong".<br><br>
+    * Only "Alex Wong" has a lesson linked to him.
+All other students have no lessons linked to them. <br><br>

-2. Test case: `linkTo Alex Yeoh` <br>
+2. Test case: `show 1` followed by `linkTo Alex Yeoh` <br>
    Expected: Student "Alex Yeoh" is linked to the currently shown lesson in the details panel.
 A message indicating student linked to lesson is shown in the response box.

 3. Test case: `link -student willy max -lesson bedok lesson` <br>
    Expected: Student "Willy Max" is linked to the lesson with the name "Bedok Lesson".
 A message indicating student linked to lesson is shown in the response box.

-4. Test case: `linkTo willy` <br>
+4. Test case: `show 1` followed by `linkTo willy` <br>
    Expected: No student is added to the currently shown lesson in the details panel.
 Error indicating no student with name "willy" found is shown in the response box.

-5. Test case: `linkTo alex wong` <br>
+5. Test case: `show 1` followed by `linkTo alex wong` <br>
    Expected: No student is added to the currently shown lesson in the details panel.
 A message indicating student is already linked to lesson is shown in the response box.

 ### Navigate Feature